LuizMVB/behavioralDesignPatterns/README.md

 ### Second rule: annual salary movement (implemented with Chain of Responsability pattern)

-There some criteria for defining annual salary movements.
+There are some criteria for defining annual salary movements.
 This criateria has a priority rule between them.

 The annual salary movement must be based, first, by salary amount